 - Check with your local library for discount coupons and passes.

 - The waterfront views are spectacular.
 Grab a quick lunch at Panera, which is attached to the Museum Foyer or pack a lunch and eat along the pier.
 During the summer, ice cream is available at the famous Hood Milk Bottle kiosk right outside.
-The Barking Crab is a great seafood joint just a short walk up the pier; and Papagayo is a fun new Mexican restaurant just a few blocks away on Summer Street.
+The Barking Crab is a great seafood joint just a short walk up the pier; and Martin's Park is a new playground that is just outside the museum.

 - The Boston Tea Party Ship & Museum right up the street.
 Stop in for the tour experience or just pop into the gift shop for a great selection of Boston souvenirs.
 Abigail's Tea Room is right upstairs serving delicious tea and snacks.